adhirajpawar/V.I.A.-Virtual-Interaction-Assistant-/README.md

+# V.I.A.-Virtual-Interaction-Assistant
-# Amazon Lex Chatbot Project
+## Amazon Lex Chatbot Project

 This project involves building a conversational chatbot using **Amazon Lex**, a fully managed service for creating conversational interfaces using voice and text.
 The chatbot is designed to understand and process user inputs through text, providing natural and engaging interactions.